cod1r/rizz/README.md

     - look into how getFloatFrequencyData works and its return format
     - offlineaudiocontext can "render" audio super fast and doesn't need to render it to hardware (" like the speakers ")
     - How do we get audio info for a certain segment of the audio
+        - audiobuffers, we can get seconds or duration by dividing length of the audiobuffer by sampleRate
+    - getFloatFrequencyData returns data where each value/element is the decibel of amplitude. the amplitude is the y or range and frequency is the x or domain
+    - "The frequencies are spread linearly from 0 to 1/2 of the sample rate.
+For example, for a 48000 Hz sample rate, the last item of the array will represent the decibel value for 24000 Hz."